knepplab/knepplab.github.io/hpc.md

 ### ORCA
 ORCA is a versatile and widely used quantum chemistry software package developed by the group of Prof. Frank Neese.
 It is freely available for academic use.

+### CRYSTAL23
+The CRYSTAL package performs _ab initio_ calculations of the ground state energy, energy gradient, electronic wave function and properties of periodic systems.

 ### LAMMPS
 LAMMPS is a free classical molecular dynamics code for modeling molecules and materials.